"

 2 Why Now?

-In the Deloitte 2018 Global Human Capital Trends survey, 85% of respondents rated “people data” as “important” or “very important”, tied for #1 with the need for cross-functional collaboration from the C-suite.
-By 2019 we saw research from Thomsons Online Benefits showing that the number of teams devoted to understanding people data in organizations grew more than 4x from 2016 to 2019 and by the time 2023 came around we saw a LinkedIn study name “HR Analytics Manager” as the second fastest growing job in the United States.
-In fact, people analytics (and its similarly labeled titles) has seen an exponential jump in interest in the last decade – see chart below of ‘global Google search term results by year).
+The evolution of people management in the workplace led to the creation of the Human Resource (HR) function.
+A function that began by merely providing personnel services but then evolved to carrying out operational services in the ‘80s and ‘90s and then to implementing talent management in the 2000’s.
+Now we find ourselves in a new era where many HR functions are strategic partners in business decisions and drive high-impact strategies with an emphasis on data-driven decision-making.
+As a result, the needs of HR began to include data, analytics, and a heavier reliance on technology systems.
+In many organizations, this is where the term “People Analytics” first began to pop up in the 2010s.
+By 2019 we saw research from Thomsons Online Benefits showing that the number of teams devoted to understanding people data in organizations grew more than 4x from 2016 to 2019 and by the time 2023 came around a LinkedIn study named “HR Analytics Manager” as the second fastest growing job in the United States.
+In fact, People Analytics (and its similarly labeled titles) have seen an exponential jump in interest in the last decade – see chart below showing the quantity of global Google search term results by year.

-If the Coronavirus pandemic taught us anything, it is that we do not have enough information about our workforce to answer important questions about what employees need, how to adjust in times of uncertainty and change, or how to quickly bring together data about people to address unforeseen business challenges quickly.
-The pandemic showed leaders just how little they really knew about the workforce.
+But People Analytics isn’t confined to HR.
+This same need for data-informed people practices is bringing business and technology leaders into this world of practice as well.
+All business and technology leaders must now be capable of making data-informed decisions about people.
+Leading to a demand for people analytics skills in other job titles and departments outside of HR.
+The flurry of new standards on human capital reporting such as the International Organization for Standardization ISO 30414 and Securities Exchange Commission (SEC) new rules on human capital disclosures has led to more CEOs and CFOs asking for People Analytics information than ever before.
+And, if the Coronavirus pandemic taught us anything, it is that we do not have enough information about our workforce to answer important questions about what employees need, how to adjust in times of uncertainty and change, or how to quickly bring together data about people to address unforeseen business challenges quickly.
+The pandemic showed leaders just how little they knew about the workforce.
 When a flurry of questions about who needs to work remotely, in person, technology needs, employee wellness, etc. started to pour in, companies became startlingly aware of how little information they had available on these topics.
 It also shifted the types of questions that organizations needed to answer.
-Once employee listening was mostly focused on understanding whether employees were engaged with their work or were likely to quit or not.
-Now, the dialogue has shifted to understanding employee wellbeing, concerns, and stress management.
-Where once performance was the subjective measurement task of a manager, now a slew of technology is being implemented to measure productivity, performance, burnout, collaboration and more.
+In a Deloitte Global Human Capital Trends survey, 85% of respondents rated “people data” as “important” or “very important”, tied for #1 with the need for cross-functional collaboration from the C-suite.

 License